Conningbrook Lakes Country Park

 During the summer months it may be possible for disability scooters to use the unsurfaced tracks, but these are not suitable for use during the winter and early spring.

 The boat launch area includes a wheelchair accessible ramp and disability hoist, which are for use under the supervision of accredited clubs and associations.
+Some new benches are being installed with some of them specially designed with wheelchair users in mind.

 As the country park develops there will be further improvements to disability access and more opportunities for people with disabilities to participate in water sports.